oli4maes/sipsavy/README.md

 ### internal/infrastructure/http

-The actual api server and it's handlers.
+The actual api server and its handlers.

 ### internal/infrastructure/mediator